|

 The Staufen or Hoehenstaufen dynasty of German kings consolidated fiefdoms

-reaching all the way from the Rhein into Northern Italy in what was called
+reaching all the way from the Rhine into Northern Italy in what was called

 the Holy Roman Empire by the most famous second of the line, Frederick

 Barbarossa.
-The center of the Stuafen emperors was the region of northern
+The core of the Staufen emperors' domains were the regions of northern

-and Baden-Wuerttemburg.
+Bavaria, modern Baden-Wuerttemberg and the Rhine Palatine.
 Many of their castles were built in a typical

-parapet built around an inner courtyard with living apartments, often
+parapet with living quarters built around an inner

 or draw.
-Castle Guttenburg over looking the Neckar River valley is one
+Castle Guttenberg over- looking the Neckar River valley is one

 of the best examples surviving of the era, having